warashibe/next-dapp-docs/docs/quick-start.md

 )
 ```

-You can mix as many `states`, `functions`, `predefined state names`, `predefined function names` and "selectors (computed states)" as you like in any caotic order as the second argument.
+You can mix as many `states`, `functions`, `predefined state names`, `predefined function names` and "selectors (computed values)" as you like in any caotic order as the second argument.

 `bind( Component, [ states, functions, selectors ] )`